2005 United States elections

 Elections were held in the United States on November 8, 2005.
 During this off-year election, the only seats up for election in the United States Congress were special elections held throughout the year.
 None of these congressional seats changed party hands.
 There were also two gubernatorial races, state legislative elections in two states, numerous citizen initiatives, mayoral races in several major cities, and a variety of local offices on the ballot.

+Usual for an offyear election under a Republican president, the Democratic Party are successful in the races for the governorships in Virginia and New Jersey, but the Democrats did worse in these two states than they did in 2001.
+Despite the underperformance, they are still favorable showings for the Democrats and they ultimately cruised to a blue wave in the 2006 mid-term elections.

 Federal elections

 There were three total special elections to the United States House of Representatives during 2005: California's 5th congressional district, California's 48th, and Ohio's 2nd.
 In each of these special elections, the incumbent party won.

 State elections

 Gubernatorial elections

 Only New Jersey, Virginia, and the Northern Mariana Islands featured off-year gubernatorial races in 2005.

 New Jersey

 Democratic U.S. Senator Jon Corzine defeated Republican businessman Doug Forrester 53% to 43%, taking the open seat held by acting governor Richard Codey since Democrat Jim McGreevey resigned in 2004.